Are you thinking about buying a car via your limited company?

 Make sure your employer or accountant keeps HMRC up-to-date with any changes you make – for example if you change company car, or the company stops paying for fuel.

-If the value of the car changes, HMRC will also update your tax code, so you’re always paying the right level of tax.
+If the car’s value changes, HMRC will also update your tax code so you’re always paying the right level of tax.

 Company car vs. using your own car and claiming mileage